-New this year are more interactive activities for kids and adult visitors.
-The festival will feature five different stages with live folk music and dancing, Mennonite hymn singing and folklore presentations.
+New for 2024 are even more interactive activities for kids and adult visitors.
+The festival will feature five different stages with live folk music, dancing and Mennonite hymn singing.
 In addition to serious workshops on local culture, visitors can watch an Amish wedding or a re-enactment of a 19th century hanging.

 Special events include the Lester Miller Family Dancers (they do hoedowns), a 19th century brass band, and a fun Fourth of July parade fondly known as “The Hokiest Parade in America.”
 Children have their very own Farmyard Theater with singalongs, storytelling, puppet shows, a magician, clowns and a ventriloquist.
 Kids will also enjoy the enlarged Children’s Petting Zoo, where they and their parents can feed and interact with friendly farm animals.